-Visibility & communication are key in leading teams.
+Visibility & communication are keys in leading teams.
 If you are not writing your goals down, do you really have goals?
-A scope is a document for reference that cuts down wasted time answering the same questions.
+A scope is a document for reference that reduces wasted time answering the same questions.
 This leaves room for better questions, and better questions equal better outcomes.
-Having a project scope shows you are serious about driving clarity for your organization, team and yourself!
+Having a project scope shows you are serious about driving clarity for your organization, team, and yourself!

 Does a project scope really matter?